 - Put your access panels back on: Set your water heater’s thermostat to your desired temperature.

 Many water heater issues can be avoided if you perform annual maintenance on your unit.
 Flushing your system at least once every 12 months will prevent too much sediment build-up.
-Also, if you have a traditional tank, remember to replace your anode rods every few years.
+If you have a traditional tank, remember to replace your anode rods every few years.

-No homeowner enjoys having to deal with problems when they arise.
-Knowing what to do when water heater problems come up will make fixing them much easier.
-Not to mention less stressful too.
+No homeowner enjoys having to deal with issues when they arise.
+Knowing what to do when water heater problems occur will make fixing them much easier and far less stressful.